Simo-SAN26/Simo-SAN26/README.md

 <h1>Hi there 👋</h1>

 I'm Simone from Italy.
-I really enjoy learning languages and frameworks like is bootstrap a framework and Django.
+I really enjoy learning languages and frameworks like bootstrap and Django.
 I also enjoy UI, UX, and design in general.

 <h1>GITHUB STATS</h1>